25 Biggest Mistakes Homebrewers Can Easily Make

 16. Oxidizing Your Beer

-17. Starting The Siphon With Your Mouth
+17. Starting the Siphon with Your Mouth

-18. Leaving Your Beer in Direct Light
+18. Exposing Your Beer to Direct Sunlight

-19. Bottling Too Early
+19. Bottling Your Beer Too Early

 20. Not Adding (Enough) Priming Sugar

 If you’d rather bottle your beer than keg it, you’ll soon become well acquainted with priming sugar.
 Since this special sugar feeds the yeast that carbonate your beer, skimping on it (or forgetting to use it) will leave you with under-carbonated, overly sweet beer.

 If you’re the DIY type, be sure to use an online calculator to determine the right amount of priming solution you’ll need to make for a successful conditioning.
 If the thought of math drives you to drink, you can use priming sugar tablets to make sure every bottle gets the perfect amount.